repconn/iac-starter-kit/README.md

 ## Features

-* Easiest way to start your project from scratch
+* Easiest way to start your IaC project from scratch
-* Everything is documented
+* Create a new AWS or GCP account from template
 * Minimum requirements - you only need docker installed on your machine
-* CI/CD pipelines included
+* CI/CD pipelines
 * Multi-account terraform state
-* Scaffolding support (creating new account from template, modular system)

 ## Structure